roman01la/uix/docs/interop-with-react.md

      - `:for` -> `"htmlFor"`
      - `:charset` -> `"charSet"`
 1. When a component expects a kebab-cased key, it can be passed as a string to avoid conversion.
-1. props map is converted _shallowly_ into JavaScript object, meaning that nested collections and maps are not converted.
-If a JS component expects a prop to hold an array or object, you have to pass it explicitly.
+1. props map is converted _shallowly_ into a JavaScript object, meaning that nested collections and maps are not converted.
+If a JS component expects a prop to hold an array or an object, you have to pass it explicitly.
 There are two exceptions though:

    - `:style` map is an exceptions, it is always converted into JS object because it's a common prop when passing styles into a third-party component.
    - Keyword values are converted into string.